-1. PROPERTY MANAGEMENT PLAN GOALS AND OBJECTIVES
+1 PROPERTY MANAGEMENT PLAN GOALS AND OBJECTIVES

-Ahura Investments, LLC. ("Management Company") is committed to maintaining its properties to the highest standards and enriching the lives of the people who reside in its buildings.
-Our services are focused on a mission of financing, building, and operating exceptional affordable housing so that the people we serve may have a dignified home, a healthy and hopeful future and attain economic independence.
+Century Affordable Development, Inc. ("CADI" or "Owner") is committed to maintaining its properties to the highest standards and enriching the lives of the people who reside in its buildings.
+Whether self-performed through our property management affiliate, Century Villages Property Management, or through a third party, CADI's property management services are delivered within the context of Century Housing Corporation's mission of financing, building, and operating exceptional affordable housing so that the people we serve may have a dignified home, a healthy and hopeful future and attain economic independence.

-The Management Company takes responsibility for coordinating maintenance and operations of the Mesa Motel Project ("Property"), a 46-unit affordable housing development for individuals (seniors, veterans, the disabled, Costa Mesa employees) in Costa Mesa, California.
-The Management Company will oversee all leasing, resident selection criteria, priority guidelines for the replacement units, eviction policies, community rules, security and emergency services, social services, and day-to-day management of operations.
-The Management Company will also work with organizations including but not limited to the United Way to support the leasing and resident selection efforts.
-In addition, day-to-day operation of the project will be under the direct supervision of the Property Manager who will report to the Property Supervisor.
+The Owner, through the Management Company, takes responsibility for coordinating maintenance and operations of the Costa Mesa Village Project ("Property"), a 97-unit low-income development for individuals and small households in Costa Mesa, California.
+CADI's Management Company will oversee all leasing, resident selection criteria, priority guidelines for the replacement units; eviction policies; community rules; security and emergency services; social services; and day-to-day management of operations.
+The Management Company will be responsible, by means of periodic budgets, financial statements, and status reports, for advising the development team on the operation of the Project.
+In addition, the following procedures shall be followed to ensure effective day-to-day operations and cooperation between the Management Company.